 — Henri Bergson

-This chapter provides information about how to register and manage your domain names, special services offered by domain name registrars, and the benefits of keeping your domain name registration separate from your web hosting account.
+This section provides information about how to register and manage your domain names, special services offered by domain name registrars, and the benefits of keeping your domain name registration separate from your web hosting account.

 Registering a new domain name is pretty simple.
 You need to find a decent registrar, which is a company that provides domain name registration services.

-What to look for in a domain name registrar
+What to Look for in a Domain Name Registrar

 Domain name registration is, much more than hosting, a commodity service.
 The TLD registration authorities set specific registration fees, and everything above that is just profit margin for the retail registrar company.
 There's usually very little reason to pay more than you need to.